Best Bathroom Flooring Options

 You can install water-resistant laminate in your bathroom as long as you take the right steps to ensure it’s totally water-resistant.
-Start by purchasing laminate flooring with a high density fiberboard core.
+Start by purchasing laminate flooring with a medium-density fiberboard core.

 Follow all manufacturer instructions during installation and be sure to seal any places where water could leak through.
 You should also invest in a quality underlayment and vapor barrier to prevent issues with subfloor moisture.